How To Make Horchata

 How to Make Agua de Avena (Mexican Horchata with Oats)

 Like in this recipe, Mexican Horchata is most typically made with rice.
-However, oats can be substituted for rice to make a popular (and healthy fiber-filled) variation called Agua de Avena.
+However, oats can be substituted for the rice to make a popular (and healthy fiber-filled) variation called Agua de Avena.
 Both are made with the same process, but you simply swap rice for steel-cut oats.

-To Make Agua de Avena: Substitute 1 cup steel cut oats for the rice.
+To Make Agua de Avena: Substitute 1 cup of steel-cut oats for the rice.

 How Can I Make the Best Dairy-Free Vegan Version?

 This easy Horchata recipe is excellent when made dairy-free!
-Just substitute 3 cups of almond or rice milk + 1 cup of sugar for the canned milk in this recipe.
+Just substitute 3 cups of almond or rice milk + 1 cup of sugar to replace the canned milk in this recipe.

 Keep in mind that plant-based milk alternatives tend to not be quite as thick as canned sweetened condensed and evaporated milk, so you will want to watch how much cold water you add to the base mixture to make the full recipe.